 Mary DeRosa, Professor, Georgetown University Law Center and former US representative to the 66th Session of the General Assembly of the United Nations and former Deputy Counsel to the President for National Security Affairs and Legal Adviser to the National Security Council, and former Chief Counsel for National Security, Senate Committee on the Judiciary.

-Laura Donohue, Professor of Law, Georgetown University Law Center and Acting Director of Georgetown’s Center on National Security and the Law.
+Laura Donohue, Professor of Law, Georgetown University Law Center and Director of Georgetown’s Center on National Security and the Law.
 Former Clerk for the Ninth Circuit Court of Appeals and life member of the Council on Foreign Relations.

 Charles Dunlap, Jr., Professor of the Practice of Law and Executive Director, Center on Law, Ethics and National Security, Duke Law School.
 Retired deputy judge advocate general of the U.S. Air Force, having attained the rank of major general during a 34-year career in the Judge Advocate Corps.

 Lara Flint, senior lawyer in the Office of the Legal Adviser for Political-Military Affairs, Department of State.
 Former senior counsel to Senate Judiciary Committee’s Subcommittee on the Constitution and former staff counsel, Center for Democracy and Technology (CDT).

 David Graham, Executive Director, Judge Advocate General’s Legal Center and School and Judge Advocate, Charlottesville, VA and Colonel, US Army (ret).